 When it comes to Christmas cactus care, the key thing to remember is that less is more.
 As with most other cacti, Christmas cacti are a particularly good option if you have the tendency to kill off anything green in your home.

-If you’re looking for a hardy plant to see you through the year, consider the beautiful Christmas cactus.
-The perfect plant for both summer and winter, with a little know-how, it's relatively easy to take care of and can last for years.
+One of our favourite houseplant ideas, the Christmas cactus is the perfect plant for both summer and winter and with a little know-how, it's relatively easy to care for and can last for years

 Christmas Cactus care guide